 The Geneva Centre for Security Policy (GCSP) is an executive education centre that facilitates collaboration in support of peace, security and international cooperation.

-Established by the Swiss Confederation in 1995, the centre equips a diverse range of experts, leaders and practitioners with the skills and community they need to help their organisations thrive in today’s ever-changing security landscape.
+Established by the Swiss Confederation in 1995, the centre equips a diverse range of experts, leaders and practitioners with the knowledge, skills and community they need to help their organisations thrive in today’s ever-changing security landscape.

 Security and geopolitical issues are becoming more complex, multi-faceted and unpredictable.
 This new world requires a smarter, collective approach between the public, non-profit and private sectors to help solve them.